cawka/cs118-spring2017/project-2.md

 **Header Format**

-- The payload of each UDP packet sent by server and client MUST start with the following `12-byte` header:
+- The payload of each UDP packet sent by server and client MUST start with the following `12-byte` header.
+All fields are in network order (most significant bit first):

          0                   1                   2                   3
          0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1 2 3 4 5 6 7 8 9 0 1